• Disease Overview

 Signs & Symptoms

-AML is a type of blood and bone marrow cancer that progresses quickly and is fatal without treatment.
-Symptoms and signs of AML may include low blood counts, presence of immature cells (myeloblasts) circulating in the blood, fatigue, shortness of breath, weakness, abnormal bleeding or bruising, swollen sore gums, fevers, night sweats, weight loss, and frequent infections.
-(For more information on this disorder, choose “Acute Myeloid Leukemia” as your search term in the Rare Disease Database.)
+AML is a fast-growing cancer of the blood and bone marrow (the internal part of the large bones of the body that produces the blood cells).
+Symptoms of AML may include low blood counts, fatigue, shortness of breath, unusual bleeding or bruising, swollen gums, fevers, night sweats, weight loss and frequent infections.

 • < Previous section